AminRj66/food_classification_algorithm/README.md

 3- Run the main.py file.<br/>
 4- Accuracy value will be printed on the screen.
 There also visualizes a figure for the confusion matrix at the end.<br/>
 <br/>
-Hint: The training dataset is empty uploaded because for testing the saved model there is no further need for that and clearly requires just testing dataset.
+Hint1: The training dataset is empty uploaded because for testing the saved model there is no further need for that and clearly requires just testing dataset.<br/>
+Hint2: One image is left in each image label folder in data/test path just to make it possible to push into github, you can remove that single image and put your testing images into each test folder.